How to Plant a Tree with Blue Water Baltimore

 - Stake pounder

-At most of our planting events, the holes will be pre-dug by an auger.
+At most of our planting events, the holes will be pre-dug by our staff using an auger or excavator.
 This saves you a lot of time & sweat!
-When you arrive, your Quaranteam (household or others you are already in close contact with) will just need to adjust the hole depth slightly based on the size of your tree’s rootball.
+In most cases, you and your planting team will just need to slightly adjust the hole depth slightly based on the size of your tree’s root ball.
+The root ball is the name for the mass of roots and soil that the tree grows in before it is transplanted into the ground.

-Start with width.
-Regardless of how they’re packaged, the hole should be at least 2-3 times as wide as the root ball and have straight sides and flat, firm bottom so that water does not collect underneath the roots.
+Regardless of how the trees are packaged, the hole should be at least 2-3 times as wide as the root ball and have straight sides and flat, firm bottom so that water does not collect underneath the roots.

 Photo: Hole is at least 2x as wide as the container or root ball